Until today, there is a debate about the date of the eruption of Vesuvius in 79.

 (Gaius Plinius Caecilius Saecundus, Epistularum liber VI, 16, C. Plinius Tacitus Suo S.)

-A majority opinion believes that Pliny the Younger states in his letter that the volcano erupted on nonum kal. septembres, i.e. nine days before the Kalends of September, a date that corresponds to 24 August.
-The ancient Romans counted inclusively, numbering both the start and end of a sequence.
-In this calculation, August 24 + 25+ 26 + 27 + 28 + 29 + 30 + 31 + September 1 = 9 days.
+The majority opinion is that Pliny the Younger’s letter states that the volcano erupted on nonum kal. septembres, which translates to nine days before the Kalends of September, corresponding to August 24.
+The ancient Romans counted inclusively, meaning they included both the start and end of a sequence.
+Using this calculation, August 24 plus August 25 through September 1 equals nine days.

-Pliny the Younger also describes how the day was hot and how Pliny the Elder, his uncle, took a bath and was barefooted, in the moment in which he learned of the eruption.
+In his letter, Pliny the Younger also describes how the day was hot and how his uncle, Pliny the Elder, took a bath and was barefooted when he learned of the eruption.

 For centuries this information was considered reliable.
 Indeed, it was the only one which existed.
 The letter and a second one in which Pliny the Younger describes his own survival of the volcano eruption, are the only there are and even these only survive in four shamefully badly copied versions.
 Other sources mention the event, like Suetonius, but they don’t mention an exact date.
 Only Cassius Dione (Dio (1925).
 Roman History, Book LXVI, section 21.
 Penelope.) comes close to giving one: He writes: “at the very end of the summer” (what can be interpreted as meaning August as well as September).